deletehead/the_hax/retail_store_methodology.md

 - Test the ability to reach the corporate network
 - Test the ability to reach other stores
 - Document and test the use of remote access tools such as VNC and Microsoft RDP
+- Can you pivot in some way to CDE?

+## Success Criteria
+You win if:
+- Direct observation of PAN during transmission to back-end systems
+- Compromise of POS systems with the ability to read memory and/or capture input.
+- Successful compromise of systems in the CDE through connectivity provided by the retail network.
+The success criteria will be different for every engagement and environment and should be established during the kick-off call prior to testing.